Holmes' 28 points leads No. 4 Indiana past Minnesota 77-54

 SCALIA RETURNS

-Scalia, who’s one of two Minnesota natives playing for the Hoosiers along with Lilly Meister, was the leading scorer for the Gophers last season.
-She was coach Lindsay Whalen’s first recruit after she was hired by Minnesota in 2018.
+Scalia, one of two Minnesota natives playing for the Hoosiers along with Lilly Meister, was the leading scorer for the Gophers last season and Whalen’s first recruit after she was hired in 2018.

 Scalia transferred with the simple goal of more wins in the stacked Big Ten, hesitant to spend her final two years of eligibility with such a young team.
 She’s more of a complementary player now, coming off the bench for the last eight games since Berger returned from a knee injury, but the Hoosiers need her outside shooting touch.